-Alternative 1 or 3 would not result in a significant contribution to cumulative impacts on groundwater resources because they would not result in a substantial measurable change in the availability of groundwater resources.
+Alternative 1 or 3 would not result in a cumulative contribution to groundwater resources because they would not result in a substantial measurable change in the availability of groundwater resources.
 Therefore, Alternative 1 or 3 would not cause an incremental impact that would be significant when added to the impacts on groundwater resources from other past, present, and reasonably foreseeable future actions.

 The cumulative impacts associated with the construction and operation of Alternative 2 would be the same as those described above for Alternative 1 or 3 because the new facilities and construction footprints would be located in the same study area and would affect the same groundwater subbasins.
-Alternative 2 would not result in a cumulative contribution to impacts on groundwater.
+Alternative 2 would not result in a cumulative contribution to groundwater.
 Therefore, Alternative 2 would not cause an incremental impact that would be significant when added to the impacts on groundwater resources from other past, present, and reasonably foreseeable future actions.